chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ####  Filter your Way to the Perfect Burger

-For the burger tinkerers, we also created a tactile interaction "filtering" experience that visualizes, real-time, their personalized burger.
-For every burger element from pattie doneness to # of pickles to sauce proportion - users can tap, toggle, and slide their way to burger perfection.
+For the burger tinkerers, we also created a tactile interaction "filtering" experience that visualizes, real-time, their personalized burger. **For every burger element from pattie doneness to # of pickles to sauce proportion - users can tap, toggle, and slide their way to burger perfection.**

 <img src="/media/Creator-Onboarding-Hero.jpg" alt="AGL" width="800"/>

 ####  Marketing Freshness, Ingredient Quality and Culinary Creativity

-Lastly, we delivered a set of marketing templates including the landing page with marketing copy and photography assets of the machine, ingredients and burgers.
-We also produced a two day photo shoot with noted commercial food photographer, [Aubrie Pick](https://aubriepick.com).
+Lastly, we delivered a set of marketing templates including the landing page with marketing copy and images of the machine, ingredients and burgers which were produced during a two day photo shoot with noted commercial food photographer, [Aubrie Pick](https://aubriepick.com).

 <img src="/media/Creator-Landing-Page.jpg" alt="AGL" width="700"/>